Book Club / Culture

 We know its going to be long

 Maas sat down with Spotify in late 2024 and although she refused to divulge any plot details, she did say that the book was going to be a long one.
-Which would explain why it is taking such a long time to come together.
+Which would explain why it is taking such a long time to come together, and why the story has been split into two books.

 @spotify ACOTAR fans, author of the year Sarah J. Maas spills the tea. #SpotifyWrapped #booktok #acotar #sarahjmaas ♬ original sound - Spotify